apollo

 How does the drug interact with Dolonex 40 mg IM Injection 5 x 2 ml:

-Co-administration of Dolonex 40 mg IM Injection 5 x 2 ml and Lithium can increase the levels of Lithium, which may lead to side effects.
+Coadministration of Dolonex 40 mg IM Injection 5 x 2 ml with Tinzaparin can increase the risk of bleeding.

 How to manage the interaction:

-Co-administration of Lithium with Dolonex 40 mg IM Injection 5 x 2 ml can result in an interaction, but it can be taken if a doctor has advised it.
-However, contact a doctor if you experience drowsiness, dizziness, confusion, loose stools, vomiting, muscle weakness, muscle incoordination, shaking of hands and legs, blurred vision, ringing in the ear, excessive thirst, and/or increased urination.
-Do not stop using any medications without talking to a doctor.
+Taking Dolonex 40 mg IM Injection 5 x 2 ml with Tinzaparin together can result in an interaction, but it can be taken if a doctor has advised it.
+However, if you experience headache, dizziness, weakness, unexpected bruising or bleeding, swelling, vomiting, blood in your stools or urine, consult a doctor.
+Do not stop using any medications without a doctor's advice.

 How does the drug interact with Dolonex 40 mg IM Injection 5 x 2 ml:

-Coadministration of Dolonex 40 mg IM Injection 5 x 2 ml and Tenofovir alafenamide can increase the risk of kidney damage.
+Coadministration of Warfarin with Dolonex 40 mg IM Injection 5 x 2 ml can increase the risk of bleeding.

 How to manage the interaction:

-Although taking Tenofovir alafenamide and Dolonex 40 mg IM Injection 5 x 2 ml together can cause an interaction, it can be taken if a doctor has suggested it.
-However, if you experience nausea, vomiting, a decrease in hunger, increased or decreased urine, weight gain or loss that occurs suddenly, swelling, difficulty breathing, bone pain, muscle pain, dizziness, and irregular heartbeat, consult a doctor.
+Although taking Dolonex 40 mg IM Injection 5 x 2 ml with Warfarin together can result in an interaction, they can be taken together if prescribed by a doctor.
+However, if you experience unusual bleeding or bruising, vomiting, blood in your urine or stools, headache, dizziness, or weakness consult a doctor immediately.
 Do not stop using any medications without consulting a doctor.

 Drug-Food Interactions